 Unit.
 Topics No. of Hrs.
-Dedicles in the disc in management of the property of the conditions and acquires to me 1.
-Radiological studies in musculoskeletal, neurological, cardiovascular and respiratory conditions.
+1. Radiological studies in musculoskeletal, neurological, cardiovascular and respiratory conditions.
 4 2 Basic principles of X-rays, instrumentation, observations related to musculoskeletal, neurological and cardiovascular and respiratory conditions 4 3 Ultrasonography- Principles, instrumentation, observations in vascular disorders, gynecological conditions, recent advances in musculoskeletal ultrasonography 4 4 CT scan and MRI- Principles, instrumentation and observations related to musculoskeletal, neurological and cardiovascular and respiratory conditions 4 5 Interventional Radiology 4 6 Practical: Observation and interpretation of radiological investigations related to musculoskeletal, neurological and cardiovascular and respiratory conditions 40 60